MiltonGreat/Web-Scraping/README.md

 Source: https://books.toscrape.com/

 NOTE: This is a demo website for web scraping purposes.
 Prices and ratings here were randomly assigned and have no real meaning.
 This website offers simulates a real-world web scraping for an online book store.

-ctice your web scraping skills and validate your tools in a safe and controlled environment.
+This website provides a safe and controlled environment for you to validate your web scraping skills in Python.

 Web scraping is not an easy task.
 You may notice that I am using a 'User-Agent'.
 This helps my code to web crawl and trick the website that I am real user, not an automated web scraper.
 Web scraping is helpful for a lot of use cases (e.g. stock market analysis, job board monitoring, news analaysis).
 But the problem is that many of these websites also use tools to block would-be web scrapers.